Guides/Keyboards·intermediate·6 min read

 Brass

-Fiberglass plate.
-Quiet, soft, no metallic ring.
-Used in many enthusiast 75% boards (Mode Sonnet, Bauer Lite).
+A fiberglass plate.
+Quiet and soft, with no metallic ring.
+Common in enthusiast 75% boards.

 Tray mount